 Gemtuzumab ozogamicin, a combined antibody and drug, is effective in some people with acute myeloid leukemia.

 Biologic response modifiers stimulate normal cells to produce chemical messengers (mediators) that improve the immune system's ability to find and destroy cancer cells.
+The effects are generalized and not specific to only certain cancers.

 Interferon (of which there are several types) is the best-known and most widely used biologic response modifier.
 Almost all human cells produce interferon naturally, but interferon can also be made through biotechnology.
 Although its precise mechanisms of action are not totally clear, interferon has a role in the treatment of several cancers, such as Kaposi sarcoma and malignant melanoma.

-Interleukins are messengers produced by certain immune system cells (activated T cells T cells One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more ).
+Interleukins are messengers produced by certain immune system cells (activated T cells T cells One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more ).
 Giving interleukins can help in the treatment of metastatic melanoma and may be of benefit in kidney cancer.
 Interleukin 2, which is produced by certain white blood cells, can be helpful in renal cell carcinoma and metastatic melanoma.

 Vaccines composed of material derived from cancer cells can boost the body's production of antibodies or immune cells that can attack the cancer.
 Extracts of weakened tuberculosis bacteria, which are known to boost the immune response, have been successful when instilled into the bladder to prevent recurrence of bladder tumors.